 Ten Thousand Villages has been pioneering the fair trade movement since 1946.
 We’ve opened stores across the United States, expanded our product line and network of artisan partners, built an online shop, and collaborated on exclusive designs with other ethical brands we admire.
-We have evolved a lot over the years, but two things have never changed: our commitment to fair trade principals, and our steadfast dedication to maintaining a place in the North American marketplace for artisans.
+We have evolved a lot over the years, but two things have never changed: our commitment to fair trade principles, and our steadfast dedication to maintaining a place in the North American marketplace for artisans.
 Our mission remains, creating opportunities for artisans in developing countries, who are often excluded from, or exploited by, the global economy.
 We are breaking the cycle of poverty and igniting social change.

 As our founder Edna Ruth Byler discovered when she was working with women artisans in Puerto Rico, opportunities for craftspeople to earn fair and steady income can only exist when there’s a space to share their stories and sell their products.
 But in the increasingly competitive and ever-changing retail landscape, how do we uphold our mission to break the cycle of poverty and ignite social change in communities all over the world?

 We continuously evolve and take bold steps into the future.